xyzzy/smile/README.md

 [![smile.png](smile.png)](https://xyzzy.github.io/smile-media)
 \[Click on image to start a DOSBox in your browser containing [smile.com](smile.com)\]

-# Welcome to the Wonderful World of ASCII binaries
+# Welcome to the Wonderful World of ASCII executables

 *The marvelous wonders of self modifying code*